 What is the HSE's 'DustBuster' initiative?

-HSE inspectors will be visiting construction sites throughout October 2018 in an initiative to assess compliance with workplace health regulations and the control measures in place to protect workers’ health, with a focus on preventing lung disease.
+HSE inspectors began visiting construction sites in October 2018 in an initiative to assess compliance with workplace health regulations and the control measures in place to protect workers’ health, with a focus on preventing lung disease.

 The HSE warns that where poor workplace health standards are found on site, enforcement actions will be taken.
 Hazardous substances commonly found on construction sites include asbestos, silica, and wood dust.
 These are well known as being highly hazardous to health with long latency periods.
 Other hazardous substances found on construction sites may include welding fume, sprayed paint, solvent vapours, engine exhausts and micro-organisms.
 It is important that construction site managers and employees understand the risks involved in their work, and that this is undertaken in a way which prevents or minimises exposure to hazardous substances, by applying adequate control measures.